twollnik/YETI/docs/user/copert_hot_strategy.rst

 **link data** |br|
 Just like the link data required for the other Strategies.
 Look :ref:`here <link-data-explained>`.

+Make sure that the combination of AreaCat, RoadCat and MaxSpeed_kmh matches a traffic situation in the los speeds data.

 -------

 **traffic data** |br|